Gluten free ginger spiced cake

 Melt the butter and sugar in a pan over a low heat.
 Keep giving it a quick stir until the butter has just melted.
 Take of the heat and beat well to blend the butter and sugar together.

 Pop the gluten free flour and spices into a large bowl and give it a quick stir with a fork.
-If you are using the chopped ginger, now is the time to add it.
+If you are using chopped crystallised or stem ginger, now is the time to add it.
 Next add the beaten eggs and melted butter and sugar.
 Mix together with a large metal spoon or hand whisk until smooth and glossy.
 Transfer the mixture into the prepared tin and then into the oven.

 Bake for 30-35 minutes until risen and golden brown, and when a skewer or knife is inserted into the centre it comes out clean.
 Remove the cake from the oven and leave to cool in the tin.